devlinjunker/test.atom-package/packages.md

  - Auto create comment documentation blocks
  - [x] Enable DocBlockr

+### Flow-IDE
+Standalone package for flow integrations in atom
+ - [ ] review this more

 ### Hyperclick *
  Pluggable Text-Clicking for Atom by Facebook **Part of Atom-IDE-UI now**
   - triggered by two events: